 - consistently behaves in an unproductive manner that interferes with the wellbeing, safety or educational opportunities of any other student

 Note: For incidents between students that occur outside of school hours or in locations other than those listed above, a suspension cannot be used as a response.
 The impact of cyberbullying (and other behaviours) outside of school hours or off school premises on students is acknowledged, however, if the behaviour does not occur at school or a school activity or when travelling to or from school or school activity, suspension is not an available recourse.
 If incidents outside of school hours are connected to behaviour that does meet the grounds and location requirements for suspension, this external behaviour may be considered when determining the response to an in-school incident.

 Procedures for suspension

 Principals considering the suspension of a student must refer to the mandatory on the Guidance tab to ensure the required suspension considerations (including grounds for suspension) and the suspension process are followed.
 Following these guidelines and procedures will support principals to comply with the Ministerial Order 1125 as well as the Charter of Human Rights and Responsibilities Act 2006 (Vic), anti-discrimination laws and any other relevant laws, such as duty of care and occupational health and safety.

-Schools may contact their Regional Engagement Coordinator for support with the suspension process.
+Schools may contact their regional office for support with the suspension process.

 The process of excluding a student from the standard instruction or educational opportunities being provided to other students at the school for part of a day, a full day or multiple days.